yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2020/index.md

 Also thanks to [german77](https://github.com/german77), yuzu can now proudly boast [Rumble support](https://github.com/yuzu-emu/yuzu/pull/4291).
 Any SDL2 compatible device will vibrate when asked by your Switch games.
 This includes but is not limited to DualShock, Xbox, and Nintendo controllers.

-HD Rumble is not possible because both the SDL2 specification is not compatible, and not everyone will play with Nintendo pripherals.
-This means that a Pro Controller or a pair of Joy-Cons will not be able to reach that level of precision, for now.
-Additionally, some games seem to use different ways to ask for rumble and are not supported yet, we are investigating this.
+HD Rumble is not possible, yet.
+The SDL2 specification is incompatible, and not everyone will play with Nintendo peripherals.
+This means that a Pro Controller or a pair of Joy-Cons cannot reach the same level of precision as the Switch.
+Additionally, some games seem to use different ways to ask for rumble and are not supported yet.
+We are investigating this.

 Soon, german77 has plans to add native Joy-Con pairing support.
 This will allow for real HD Rumble compatibility.